grew-nlp/grew_doc/content/grewpy/graph.md

     False

-Use `get` function to avoid `KeyError` and safely get the successors:
+Use the `get` function to avoid `KeyError` and safely get the successors:

 ```python_alt
 g2.sucs.get("3", [])